 This is the right decision also for policy reasons:

-- It protects taxpayers from the whims of IRS examiners and FBAR penalty coordinators who would otherwise have the authority to assess, for example, a $60,000 penalty or a life-changing $3M penalty for the same type of violation; and
+- It protects taxpayers from the whims of IRS examiners and FBAR penalty coordinators who would otherwise have the authority to assess, for example in this case, a $60,000 penalty or a life-changing $3M penalty for the same type of violation;

-- It prevents the IRS from being able to assess huge willful-like penalties with no burden of proof other than to show that the taxpayer had a FBAR filing obligation and didn’t file.
+- It prevents the IRS from being able to assess huge willful-like penalties with no burden of proof other than to show that the taxpayer had a FBAR filing obligation and didn’t file; and

 - It will not reduce the incentive for taxpayers to comply with FBAR filing requirements.
 If a taxpayer is non-willful, then they did not know they had an FBAR filing requirement in the first place.
 No amount of penalties can change that.